 There’s plenty of history here too, including La Point Krebs House dating to 1757 and arguably the oldest structure in the Mississippi Valley and the Pascagoula Round Island Lighthouse, built in 1859, rescued and relocated to mainland Pascagoula where visitors may enjoy it on weekends.

 Stay at the Grand Magnolia Ballroom and Suites and enjoy a drink on a veranda rocking chair.
 We stayed in the home’s Key West Suite with its nautical décor, relaxing in an oversized chair with a good book.

-For a complete list of events, attractions, promotions, and experiences, plus to check on beach updates, visit Coastal Mississippi.
+You can click here a complete list of events, attractions, promotions, and experiences, plus to check on beach updates in Coastal Mississippi.